The evolution of stellar triples: The most common evolutionary pathways: Method

 Next we describe the distributions of the inner and outer orbital separations (Fig.\,\ref{fig:init_a}).
 For model OBin, we adopt a flat distribution in the logarithm of the orbital separation \citep[e.g.][]{Abt83, Kou07}.
 The distribution of orbital separations ranges from 5\Rsolar\,to $5\cdot 10^6$\Rsolar.
 Even though the outer orbital separation is drawn from the same distribution as for the inner orbit, the distribution is biased to large orbital separations as we require $a_{\rm out}>a_{\rm in}$.
 The flat distribution is a classical assumption in binary population synthesis studies \citep[e.g.][]{Yun93,deK93, Por98, Nel01, Hur02, Bel02, Han02, Izz09, Rui09,Men10, Too12, Cla14, Haa13, Too18}.
 It is a first-order approximation of the observed distribution of binary separations.
 However modifications have been proposed in which the shape of the distribution changes as a function of primary star mass \citep[e.g.][]{Duc13, Moe17}.
 For example for Solar-type stars a log-normal distribution is preferred \citep[e.g.][]{Duq91, Rag10}, while a power-law with moderate slope is preferred for O- and B-type stars \citep{San12, San14}.

-In the middle panel of Fig.\,\ref{fig:init_a}, we show the orbital separations for model T14.
+In the second panel from the top in Fig.\,\ref{fig:init_a}, we show the orbital separations for model T14.
 In this model a log-normal distribution of periods ($P$ in days) is assumed with mean $\mu = 5$ and dispersion $\sigma=2.3$ \citep{Duq91, Rag10, Tok14b}.
-Lastly, the primordial semimajor-axes of model E09 are shown in the bottom panel of Fig.\,\ref{fig:init_a}.
+Lastly, the primordial semimajor-axes of model E09 are shown in the third panel from the top in Fig.\,\ref{fig:init_a}.
 The inner orbital separations are similar to those of the log-normal distribution in model T14, but the outer orbits are generally wider by a factor of a few.

 After drawing the inner and outer orbital separation according to the distributions described above (hereafter parent distributions), we require that the triple is dynamically stable.
 We use the stability criterion as given by \cite{Mar99}, see also Eq.\,\ref{eq:stab_crit}.
 The resulting distributions of stable systems are shown as solid lines in Fig.\,\ref{fig:init_q}~and~Fig.\,\ref{fig:init_a}.
 Comparing the populations before and after the stability cut shows that there are no signs of a strong bias with inner or outer mass ratio, however, the resulting distributions are biased to larger ratios of outer to inner semimajor axis.
 As a result, the inner orbit is biased towards shorter periods, and the outer orbit towards longer periods.
 We neglect the (dynamical and stellar) evolution on the pre-MS, and assume that on the zero-age MS the initial conditions are as described above \citep[but see e.g.][]{Moe18}.